aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/In-place-migration-steps.md

 	kubectl -n $oldns_name get service/ingress-gw -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

-##### Validate the app and think about replacing the Service Account too.
-It is leftover from Step 5: Step 15 from main [README.md](README.md) file uses new service account `prodcatalog-lattice-sa`.

 **Step 18: Cleanup, delete all the appmesh related compoments**
 ```bash
 	for appmesh_svc in `kubectl get all -n $oldns_name |awk '/appmesh/ {print $1}'`